 Infection can occur at any stage of soybean development, but most often occurs after flowering and is typically in the upper canopy.
 Initial symptoms are small, dark spots on the leaves.
 Spots eventually enlarge to a diameter of about ¼ inch and the centers of the lesions become gray to brown and have a reddish-purple margin.
 Individual leaf spots can coalesce to create irregular patterns of blighting on the leaf.

 In addition, stems and pods can also be affected.
 Stem infections appear later in the season and will be long narrow dark lesions with flattened centers.
-Pod lesions will be circular to elongate, slightly sunken and reddish brown in color.
+Pod lesions will be circular to elongate, slightly sunken and reddish-brown.
 As with the foliar lesions, the centers of these lesions will become gray to brown as they mature.
 Severe pod infection can result in infected and discolored seed.
 Seed symptoms will appear as gray and brown areas on the seed and which can be blotches to specks on the seed coat.
 Infected seed can have cracked and flaking seed coats.

 Favorable Environmental Conditions